-Peanut Butter Easter Eggs
+Peanut Butter Chocolate Eggs Recipe

 Adapted from Brown Eyed Baker

-1 cup creamy peanut butter
+- 1 cup (260 grams) creamy peanut butter

-In a medium saucepan, add the peanut butter, unsalted butter, and brown sugar.
+- In a medium saucepan, add the peanut butter, unsalted butter, brown sugar, and salt.
 Place over medium heat and cook, stirring constantly, until the butter is melted and beginning to bubble.

-Line a baking sheet with parchment.
+- Line a large baking sheet with parchment.

-Roll a heaping tablespoon of the cooled peanut butter into a ball, then gently form into an oval.
+- Roll a heaping tablespoon of the cooled peanut butter into a ball, then gently form into an oval.
 Place on prepared baking sheet and lightly press to flatten slightly and form into the shape of a peanut butter egg.